ukff/kyma-environment-broker/docs/user/04-20-custom-administrators.md

 Kyma Environment Broker allows you to set a custom list of runtime administrators during SAP BTP, Kyma runtime provisioning and update operations.
 To do so, specify the additional **administrators** parameter in the provisioning or update request.
+> [!NOTE]
->**NOTE:** Make sure to provide at least one administrator in the list.
+> Make sure to provide at least one administrator in the list.
 The empty list causes a validation error.

 In the provisioning request, the **administrators** parameter overwrites the default administrator list that is taken from the **user_id** field.
 See the example: